junxit/us-congress-bills-114/metadata.md

 - 2015-05-11 — Committee on Indian Affairs.
 Reported by Senator Barrasso with an amendment in the nature of a substitute.
 With written report No. 114-39.
 - 2015-05-11 — Committee on Indian Affairs.
 Reported by Senator Barrasso with an amendment in the nature of a substitute.
 With written report No. 114-39.
 - 2015-05-11 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 79.
+- 2015-06-01 — Message on Senate action sent to the House.
+- 2015-06-01 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S3381-3385; text as passed Senate: CR S3381-3383)
+- 2015-06-01 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S3381-3385; text as passed Senate: CR S3381-3383)
+- 2015-06-01 — Received in the House.
+- 2015-06-01 — Referred to the House Committee on Natural Resources.